ReactFinland/site/content/schedule.md

   <dd>Panel discussion to end the day in style.</dd>
 </dl>

-There will be fun after the panel.
+There will be Fun after the panel.

 ### 26.04 - Thursday - More React